abegong/dgpinata/docs/docs/tutorial/hello-lemonade.md

     }
 ```

  To keep things simple for now, `Stand` doesn't have any properties of its own.
-It only has an `update` method that returns a list of `Events`, and an empty list.
-(The empty list is for creating additional `Entities`.
-We'll worry about it later.)

- For now, the list of events is just a single `Sale` in every update cycle. `amount` is always 1, and the `timestamp` is just an integer of the update cycle in which the sale occurred.
+It only has `emitters`: a dictionary with a single entry that enables our `Stand` to create `Sale` events.
+For now, we just want to create a single `Sale` in every update cycle. `amount` is always 1, and the `timestamp` is just an integer.

 Finally, we create a `Simulation` object and run it.